Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 To participate in the virtual hands-on lab, attendees need the following resources.

-- A [Snowflake Enterprise Account on preferred AWS region](https://signup.snowflake.com/) with `ACCOUNTADMIN` access
+- A [Snowflake Enterprise Account on Azure](https://signup.snowflake.com/) with `ACCOUNTADMIN` access
 - An [Azure Account](https://learn.microsoft.com/en-us/dotnet/azure/create-azure-account) with administrator privileges.

 ### What You'll Learn